adamtherookie/adamtherookie/README.md

 I am a highschool student interested in open-source software, especially high level C development and *some* web dev.
 Here are some ideas about me get you started:

-- I'm currently working on [Peregrine](https://github.com/peregrine-chess/peregrine-chess).
+- I'm currently working on [weem](https://github.com/adamtherookie/weem).
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning x86_64 asm
 - 👯 I’m looking to collaborate on all sorts of Projects (mostly C, and web development)
 - 📫 How to reach me: Discord -> AdamTheRookie#7765